 Create a new header set.
-This object is (and must be) fetched from a stream by calling lsquic_stream_get_hset() before the stream can be read.
+This object is (and must be) fetched from a stream by calling lsquic stream get hset() before the stream can be read.

+'''

-struct lsxpack_header (hsi_prepare_decode) (void hdr_set, struct lsxpack_header hdr, size_t space)
+struct lsxpack_header (hsi_prepare_decode) (void hdr_set, struct lsxpack_header hdr, size t space)

+'''

 Return a header set prepared for decoding.
-If hdr is NULL, this means return a new structure with at least space' bytes available in the decoder buffer.
-If 'hdr' is not NULL, it means there was not enough decoder buffer and it must be increased by ''space'() bytes.
+If hdr is NULL, this means return a new structure with at least space bytes available in the decoder buffer.
+On success, a newly prepared header is returned.

+If hdr is not NULL, it means there was not enough decoder buffer and it must be increased to at least space bytes. buf, val_len, and name_offset member of the hdr structure may change.
+On success, the return value is the same as hdr.

-If NULL is returned the header set is discarded.
+If NULL is returned, the space cannot be allocated.

+'''

-int (hsi_process_header) (void hdr_set, struct lsxpack_header hdr) Process new header.
+int (hsi_process_header) (void hdr_set, struct lsxpack_header hdr)

+Process new header.

+'''

 - hdr_set Header set to add the new header field to.
-This is the object returned by hsi_create_header_set(). - hdr The header returned by @ref hsi_prepare_decode(). - Returns Return 0 on success, a positive value if a header error occured, or a negative value on any other error.
+This is the object returned by hsi_create_header_set(). - hdr The header returned by @ref hsi_prepare_decode().

+Returns Return 0 on success, a positive value if a header error occured, or a negative value on any other error.
 A positive return value will result in cancellation of associated stream.
 A negative return value will result in connection being aborted.

+'''

 void (hsi_discard_header_set) (void hdr_set)

+'''

-• hdr_set - Header set to discard.
+• hdr set - Header set to discard.